+- The module checks InputSyncAck. - The module checks if InputMTU for enabling. - → Enabling criteria: InputSequenceCounter > InputSequenceAck + Forward

+Preparation:

+The module forms the control bytes / segments and creates the transmit array.

+Action:

-0) Cyclic status query: - The CPU must monitor InputSequenceCounter.
-Cyclic checks: - The module checks InputSyncAck. - The module checks if InputMTU for enabling. → Enabling criteria: InputSequenceCounter > InputSequenceAck + Forward Preparation: - The module forms the control bytes / segments and creates the transmit array.
-Action: - The module transfers the current part of the transmit array to the receive buffer. - The module increases InputSequenceCounter. - The module waits for a new bus cycle after time from ForwardDelay has expired. - The module repeats the action if InputMTU is enabled.
-1) Receiving (InputSequenceCounter > InputSequenceAck): - The CPU must apply data from InputMTU and append it to the end of the receive array. - The CPU must match InputSequenceAck to InputSequenceCounter of the sequence currently being processed.
-Completion: - The module monitors InputSequenceAck. ightarrow A sequence is only considered to have been transferred successfully if it has been acknowledged via InputSequenceAck.
+- The module transfers the current part of the transmit array to the receive buffer. - $\hbox{- The module increases Input Sequence Counter.}\\$ - The module waits for a new bus cycle after time from ForwardDelay has expired. - The module repeats the action if InputMTU is enabled. - 1) Receiving (InputSequenceCounter > InputSequenceAck): - The CPU must apply data from InputMTU and append it to the end of the receive array. - The CPU must match InputSequenceAck to InputSequenceCounter of the sequence currently being processed

+Completion:

+- The module monitors InputSequenceAck. - o A sequence is only considered to have been transferred successfully if it has been acknowledged via InputSequenceAck.